-The Executive Master of Business Administration (EMBA) degree is designed for mid-to-senior-level managers with at least five years of supervisory and planning experience.
-The curriculum is designed to equip busy executives with the tools to effectively manage the change and growth in today's competitive global environment.
+The Executive Master of Business Administration (EMBA) degree is designed for managers or supervisors currently working in positions where their educational outcomes link directly with their professional experiences.
+The curriculum is designed to equip busy professionals with the tools to effectively manage the change and growth in today's competitive global environment.

-While the curriculum of the EMBA program is very similar to that of the regular MBA degree, the delivery, length of time required, and on-campus meeting requirements are significantly different.
-The EMBA can be completed in just twelve months with a unique blended, team oriented, delivery system that rounds out the instructional learning experience with a one weekend a month on-campus commitment required.
+While the curriculum of the EMBA program is very similar to that of the regular MBA degree, the requirement of a minimum of four experiential courses linking learning outcomes to their professional experiences makes the program significantly different.
+The EMBA is a unique blend of traditional courses with instructional learning experiences including a one weekend a month on-campus commitment required associated with the experientials.
+Experiential courses must be taken in conjunction with other required courses.